glaucia86/fullstack-app-react-aswa-azure-functions/tutorial/en-us/11-session.md

     return this.registrationNumber === otherRegistration.getValue();
   }

-  // Serialize the object to a number public toJSON(): number {
+  // Serializes the object to a number public toJSON(): number {
     return this.registrationNumber;
   }